brainelectronics/micropython-package-template/docs/CONTRIBUTING.md

 Please add a changelog snippet for every PR you contribute.
 The changes are categorised into:

-- `Bugfixes` fix an issue which can be used out of the box without any further changes required by the user.
+- `bugfixes` fix an issue which can be used out of the box without any further changes required by the user.
 Be aware that in some cases bugfixes can be breaking changes.
 - `features` is used to indicate a backwards compatible change providing